deawyk/deawyk.github.io/index.md

 {:/}

 <div class="lead lead-about">
-Hello and welcome!
+Hi and welcome!
 I'm a full-stack Data and Business Analyst with industry experience in real estate & infrastructure and media.
-Resources where I find inspirations and new ideas to ticker with include: [Statista](https://www.statista.com/studies-and-reports/industries), [CBRE](https://www.cbre.ca/en/research-and-reports), [Chartmetric](https://www.chartmetric.com/music-industry-trends/6mo-report), and [Visual Capitalist](https://www.visualcapitalist.com).

-My object is to design fast and hopefully provably optimal or robust solutions to yield clairvoyance for decision making.
-I enjoy clearly articulated stories and codes, and continue to add to my mathematically rich background.
+By day, my object is todesign fast and hopefully provably optimal or robust solutions to yield clairvoyance in decision making.
+By night, I read and find new ideas and recipes to ticker with.

+    Some of my favorite resources are [Statista](https://www.statista.com/studies-and-reports/industries), [CBRE](https://www.cbre.ca/en/research-and-reports), [Product Hunt](https://www.producthunt.com/), [Chartmetric](https://www.chartmetric.com/music-industry-trends/6mo-report), and [Visual Capitalist](https://www.visualcapitalist.com).

+    I enjoy clearly articulated stories and codes, and continue to add to my technical tool belt.
 Always happy to learn and [Connect](https://calendly.com/deaw/coffee)!
 </div>